3chipphone/3chipphone/README.md

 # 3chipphone
 a cheap 3d and 2d printed phone

 #
 it is  for doing a cheap 2d and 3d printed phone
 #
-this is the basic capabilities and branches for evolved versions
+this is the basic capabilities
+and branches for evolved versions
 #
-you can check it take it and print it to use it
+you will be able to check it take it and print it to use it
 #

 cheap and ease of use
 to be a print and use

 #
-you can suggest your modules and things if you want the phone to be as long as you do it for the phone and its users and dont take it personnal
+you can suggest your modules and things if you want the phone to be
+as long as you do it for the phone and its users
+and dont take it personnal

 check the issues
 the way is cheap and easy to use

+the tasks to do it are

+to create or find hardware to be printed
+circuit chips lasers crypto
+and to create or find the material and the devices do it

+#

 you can check the github how to

 #
 the basic scheme is
 3 chip